KirbySoftware/RogueMaster-Firmware-Leaks/README.md

 # RogueMaster Firmware Leaks 🚀

 Welcome to the RogueMaster Firmware Leaks repository!
-This is a somewhat up-to-date collection of RogueMaster's firmware, SD assets, and more.
+This is a somewhat up-to-date collection of RogueMaster's Flipper Zero firmware, SD assets, and more.

 ## Download Links 📥